dd32/td-gh-ex/README.txt

                          fixed : some options in the customizer was not worked. fixed : many more minor fixes and changes.
     2.25  (2015.09.07) - translation : danish.
-                         added: new screenshot 1200x900px.
+                         added : new screenshot 1200x900px.
                          minor additions and fixes.
-    2.26  (2015.09.09) - updated: font-awesome updated to v4.4.0.
+    2.26  (2015.09.09) - updated : font-awesome updated to v4.4.0.
-                         removed: image bullet.gif.
+                         removed : image bullet.gif.
                          minor additions and fixes.
-    2.27  (2015.09.26) - translation: french.
+    2.27  (2015.09.26) - translation : french.
-                         fixed: tag "figure". allow galleries with small pictures align side by side.
-                         added: compatibility for title-tag.
+                         fixed : tag "figure". allow galleries with small pictures align side by side. added : compatibility for title-tag.
-                         added: backwards compatibility for title-tag less than WordPress version 4.1.
-                         removed: callback for add_editor_style.
+                         added : backwards compatibility for title-tag less than WordPress version 4.1. removed : callback for add_editor_style.
-                         removed: function for the customising the title of blog.
+                         removed : function for the customising the title of blog.
-   2.27.1 (2015.09.30) - fixed: callback function anarcho_render_title.
+   2.27.1 (2015.09.30) - fixed : callback function anarcho_render_title.
-   2.28   (2015.11.7)  - added: css code for removing the wordpress stats smiley face from footer area.
+   2.28   (2015.11.7)  - added : css code for removing the wordpress stats smiley face from footer area.
-                         removed: "<title></title>" tag from "<head>" tag.
-                         changed: the style of the post's title on hover.
-                         added: empty line in the end of footer.
-                         changed: text in footer now have 100% size.
+                         removed : "<title></title>" tag from "<head>" tag. changed : the style of the post's title on hover. added : empty line in the end of footer. changed : text in footer now have 100% size.
+   2.29   (2016.2.5)   - fixed : default options in the customizer.php.
+                         changed : the code in the files style.css, theme_info.css, admin.css and rtl.css formatted.
+                         changed : font size in the block about author after post now have 120% size. changed : font size in the block about website in sidebar now have 100% size. changed : authors URI.
+                         changed : donate link.
+                         updated : @copyright in all my files. updated : .pot file.
+                         updated : font-awesome updated to v4.5.0.

 == Contact & Issues for Anarcho Notepad ==

-	If you need to contact me, have questions, or have any problems with the theme you can contact me by visiting this link http://mycyberuniverse.com/contacts.html
+	If you need to contact me, have questions, or have any problems with the theme you can contact me by visiting this link http://www.arthurgareginyan.com/contact.html